ayu0501sh/delta-demo/README.md

+# delta-demo
-This is a Demo for Git &amp; Github class# delta-demo
+This is a Demo for Git &amp; Github class